Efficient and Effective Deep Multi-view Subspace Clustering: Experiments

 \subsubsection{Ablation Study}

-In addition, to better understand the rationality and effectiveness of each loss component in E$^2$LMVSC, we carried out a set of detailed ablation studies on all seven datasets.
-Specifically, since both the auto-encoder reconstruction loss and the self-expression learning loss are essential for our model, we formulate three variants in which one of the remaining loss components is removed in turn.
-E$^2$LMVSC with all loss components is set as the baseline, and three variants are as follows: E$^2$LMVSC w/o $\mathcal{L}_{ortho}$, indicates the objective functions Eq.(\ref{eq4}) and Eq.(\ref{eq2}) without the orthogonal constraint.
-E$^2$LMVSC w/o $\mathcal{L}_{SS}$ is optimized without the cluster assignment similarity constraint, whose $\lambda_2$ is set to zero.
-E$^2$LMVSC w/o $\mathcal{L}_{Dis}$, refers to the one excluding discriminative constraint, and set $\lambda_3=0$.
+In addition, to better understand the rationality and effectiveness of each loss component in E$^2$MVSC, we carried out a set of detailed ablation studies on all seven datasets.
+Specifically, since both the within-view reconstruction loss and the self-expression learning loss are essential for our model, we formulate three variants in which one of the remaining loss components is removed in turn.
+E$^2$MVSC with all loss components is set as the baseline, and three variants are as follows: E$^2$MVSC w/o $\mathcal{L}_{ortho}$, indicates the objective functions Eq.(\ref{eq4}) and Eq.(\ref{eq2}) without the orthogonal constraint.
+E$^2$MVSC w/o $\mathcal{L}_{SS}$ is optimized without the cluster assignment similarity constraint, whose $\lambda_2$ is set to zero.
+E$^2$MVSC w/o $\mathcal{L}_{Dis}$, refers to the one excluding discriminative constraint, and set $\lambda_3=0$.

 The meaning of these loss components was thoroughly discussed in Section \ref{subsectionC}, and further experimental verification is provided in Table \ref{tab7}.
-It is evident from the results that, in comparison with three variants, E$^2$LMVSC, coupling all loss terms, consistently achieves the best results (w.r.t.
-NMI) across seven datasets.
-When one of the crucial modules is removed, the clustering performance degrades.
+It is evident from the results that, in comparison with three variants, E$^2$MVSC, coupling all loss terms, consistently achieves the best results (in metrics of NMI) across seven datasets.
+When one of the crucial modules is removed, the clustering effect degrades.
 It strongly turns out that each loss component is reasonable and effectively contributes to clustering performance.